sarahkasiske/physical-computing/midterm/readme.md

 This project would be based off of this [example](http://digitaljunky.io/make-an-automated-tea-steeper-with-arduino/).
 The differentiating factor of this project would be the rotating of the device to place the used tea into a bowl.

 ##Code Plan
-User sets the amount of time they would like their tea to steep for.

 ###Turn On device
 * Read On/Off Switch